-If you want to lose weight but find the paleo diet too restrictive, you may consider the pegan diet as an option instead.
-Designed by Dr. Oz, the Pegan 365 diet has been touted as a way to eat healthy all year long without restricting as many carbs as you would on a paleo diet.
+If you want to lose weight but find the paleo diet (or the keto diet) too restrictive, you should consider the pegan diet.
+Designed by Dr. Oz, the Pegan 365 diet has been touted as a way to eat healthy all year long without restricting tons of carbs.
 If you've been missing your beloved whole grains, you'll be happy to know that they are more than welcome on a pegan diet — as long as you follow the eating plan correctly.

 Foods to Eat on a Pegan Diet